FoReco and FoRecoML: A Unified Toolbox for Forecast Reconciliation in R: Introduction

 \pkg{Foreco} and \pkg{ForecoML} are thus unique in providing a single-source software solution -- a comprehensive toolbox encompassing a wide range of reconciliation methods across all reconciliation frameworks.
 To accomplish this philosophy, we provide a unified software design, consistent not only across all supported reconciliation frameworks and methods but also across \pkg{Foreco} and \pkg{ForecoML}, thereby facilitating ease of use for the end user.
 All reconciliation functions take base forecast as main input, via the universal argument \code{base}, and return reconciled forecasts of the same dimension.
 Both packages share a consistent syntax across all reconciliation functions: each function's pre-fix indicates the reconciliation framework (\code{cs*} for cross-sectional, \code{te*} for temporal and \code{ct*} for cross-temporal) and the suffix indicates the chosen reconciliation method.
 The syntax of framework-specific arguments is shared across all reconciliation functions, promoting ease of use and control.
+In addition, both packages return an object of the same class \code{foreco} across all reconciliation functions, which provides common \code{print()}, \code{summary()}, \code{plot()} and \code{components()} methods for inspecting the reconciled forecasts regardless of the framework or method used.
 All reconciliation functions are fully user-configurable with respect to the reconciliation approach, with the option to rely on sensible defaults for near-automatic implementation.

 The packages \pkg{FoReco} and \pkg{FoRecoML} are deliberately kept separate.
 This separation is desirable because \pkg{FoRecoML} supports ML-based reconciliation, which in turn requires additional dependencies on other \proglang{R} packages, namely \pkg{randomForest} \citep{randomForest}, \pkg{lightgbm} \citep{lightgbm}, \pkg{xgboost} \citep{xgboost}, and \pkg{mlr3} \citep{mlr3}, implementing these methods.
 In addition, we include more learners and tuning options for model parameters through \pkg{mlr3tuning} \citep{mlr3tuning}, \pkg{mlr3learners} \citep{mlr3learners}, and \pkg{paradox} \citep{paradox}.
 In contrast, \pkg{FoReco} does not require these dependencies, and to preserve a lightweight minimally dependent design, it is kept separate of \pkg{FoRecoML}.
 Nonetheless, the latter adheres to the same design principles as \pkg{FoReco}, which explains its dependency on \pkg{FoReco} as it inherits time series processing functionalities from the latter.